U.S. Supreme Court considers making challenges to FTC and SEC easier

 The FTC's role is to protect consumers against anticompetitive and fraudulent business practices.
 The SEC's job is to maintain fair, orderly markets and enforce investor protection laws.

-The Supreme Court has a 6-3 conservative majority.
-Its conservative justices have signaled skepticism toward expansive regulatory power and the duty of judges, under Supreme Court precedent, to give deference to that authority.
+The Supreme Court's conservative justices have signaled skepticism toward expansive regulatory power and the duty of judges, under Supreme Court precedent, to give deference to that authority.
 The eventual decisions in the two cases, due by the end of next June, could build on recent rulings by the court curbing agency authority.

-A ruling last June, with the conservative justices in the majority and the liberals dissenting, limited the Environmental Protection Agency's authority to issue sweeping regulations to reduce carbon emissions from power plants.
-In 2019, the court scaled back a legal doctrine that allowed agencies leeway to interpret their own rules.

 The Federal Trade Commission Act and the Securities Exchange Act funnel judicial review of adverse agency orders to federal courts of appeal once those orders become final.
-The Justice Department, representing the agencies, said in a legal filing that the statutes allow Axon and Cochran to assert their claims at the end of the agency adjudications, not before.
+The Justice Department, representing the agencies, argues that the statutes allow Axon and Cochran to assert their claims at the end of the agency adjudications, not before.

-"The question here is whether Axon and Cochran may short-circuit the review schemes established by Congress by preemptively suing in district court to enjoin agency proceedings.
-They may not," the Justice Department filing said.

 Axon sued the FTC in 2020 in federal court in Arizona following an investigation by the agency into its 2018 acquisition of Vievu, a rival body-camera provider.